sohaibnomanahmed/mac-setup/README.md

 sudo xcodebuild -runFirstLaunch
 sudo gem install cocoapods
 ```
-And to complete the Android Studio installment use these commands
+And to complete the Android Studio installment use these commands after fixing missing command-line tools, the solution is here: https://stackoverflow.com/questions/68236007/i-am-getting-error-cmdline-tools-component-is-missing-after-installing-flutter
 ```
+fvm flutter doctor --android-licenses
 ```
 To connect to an android device open Andorid Studio and create a Virtual emulator, for iOS run the command
 ```